 Our minds are constantly flitting between different stresses, anxieties and preoccupations.
 We may think we’re having a conversation, getting some work done or reading a book, but our thoughts have split off in a number of other directions.
 We're running through lists of things we need to do; things we haven't done and things we'd rather be doing, so while we're physically in one place, our minds are elsewhere.
 This not only affects our ability to complete tasks, it impacts our relationships, our careers and the degree to which we enjoy life.

 When we learn to master our thoughts, we become better at directing and focusing our attention.
-So, while it may feel like practicing mindfulness might seem indulgent, in the long run it can actually make you use your time more efficiently (and more enjoyably!).
+So, while it may feel like practising mindfulness might seem indulgent, in the long run it can actually make you use your time more efficiently (and more enjoyably!).

 Mindfulness can also help you cope with low-level anxiety and depression.

 When we’re able to move flexibly between thoughts, we are more likely to identify destructive patterns, and separate maladaptive ideas from reality and our sense of self.

 There are many ways to practice mindfulness and you shouldn’t be overly concerned about whether you’re doing it ‘right,’ as long as you feel you’re working towards a calmer state of mind.

 You might set aside time to sit and focus solely on slowing down your mind, as you would prepare for meditation.

 If you wish to start here, we recommend finding a place where you feel comfortable and free from judgment.
 Find a comfortable seated position, and set an alarm for five minutes (you can increase this as you go).

 Sit in a comfortable position, close your eyes and turn your attention inward; observe your breath; sensations in your body and the thoughts you’re having in the current moment.